StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/Normalspurbahnverkehr_load_generator.md

 This page shows the functionality of the function ``Normalspurverkehr_load_generator``.

+## Assumption and Restrictions
+The current version of the ``Normalspurverkehr_load_generator`` has been developed for classic overpasses (frames/plate structures).
+The following restrictions apply:

+- The Global origin must always be at x=0, y=0 and z=0.
+- The Global origin must lie on the same plane as the plate.
+- The Global origin is always on the lower left corner of the plate.
+- Therefore the pate must extend in the positive x and y axis and lie completley in the xy plane.
+- Loads are always defined in the direction of the local (negativ) z-direction.
+- The local z-direction always points in the positive global z-axis
+- The x-direction is always parallel to the edge of the plate
+- Walls (constraints) are always parallel to the x and y axis, respectively.

 ## Basic functionality
 The load area is defined using polylines in Rhino.
 The polyline is to be stored in a separate layer (here with the name area_load).